 - Date of Creation: Scholars debate the exact period when the Dendera Zodiac was created.
 While some argue it dates back to the Ptolemaic era (around the 3rd century BCE).
 Others believe it may have been added later, during the Roman period.

-- Authenticity: Some skeptics have raised questions about the authenticity of the zodiac as a genuine ancient artifact, suggesting that it could have been a later addition or a copy of earlier works.
+- Authenticity: Some skeptics question if the zodiac is a real ancient artifact.
+They suggest it might be a later addition or a copy of older works.

 - Meaning and Function: The purpose of the Dendera Zodiac remains a subject of debate.
-Some scholars interpret it as a representation of the night sky, while others suggest it served a ritualistic function or was used for astrological predictions.
+Some scholars see it as a picture of the night sky.
+Others think it had a ritual purpose or was used for astrology.

-- Misinterpretations: Various interpretations of the constellations and symbols depicted in the zodiac have led to conflicting views about its meaning.
+- Misinterpretations: Different interpretations of the constellations and symbols in the zodiac have caused conflicting views about its meaning.
 Some argue that the zodiac reflects a sophisticated understanding of astronomy.
 While others believe that it may have been misunderstood or misrepresented in modern analyses.

 - Influence of Hellenistic Thought: The Dendera Zodiac illustrates the blending of Egyptian and Hellenistic cultures.
-Some researchers argue that the incorporation of Greek zodiac signs into an Egyptian context reflects cultural exchanges during the Ptolemaic period.
+Some researchers believe that adding Greek zodiac signs to Egyptian culture shows cultural exchanges during the Ptolemaic period.

 How to get to the Temple of Dendera from Qena?